Z3ROGRAV1TYx/Anilist-Dark-Theme/README.md

 - To install Hoh's script, you must install it through a Userscript manager extension.
-*(I highly reccomend [ViolentMonkey](https://github.com/violentmonkey/violentmonkey))*
+*(I highly reccomend [ViolentMonkey](https://github.com/violentmonkey/violentmonkey))* or just Hoh's browser extension.
+Install notes are listed on their repository page.
 ___________________________

 ## Extra Information: